 I’m sure you’re wondering what kind of flavour-giving trick I’m referring to my almost-not-recipe, recipe?

 It’s Za’atar Sauce!
 Yep, that right sauce!

-Za’atar is a Levantine signature spice mixture that makes a perfect quick-to-make za’atar sauce.
-All you have to do is spoon some za’atar sauce over the chicken as soon as it comes out of the oven.
-Your chicken is going to bursting of fresh, bright, herby flavour—and who doesn’t what that?
+Za’atar is a Levantine signature spice mixture that makes a perfect quick-to-make chicken marinade.
+All you have to do is spoon some extra za’atar marinade over the chicken as soon as it comes out of the oven.
+Your chicken is going to be bursting of fresh, bright, herby flavour—and who doesn’t what that?

 What Is Za’atar?

 Za’atar is an absolutely irresistible and famous Levantine spice blend that is a must-have in your life spice!
 Without a doubt, it will make just about anything you cook taste extra delicious!